Jennie Page: Position as Dome chief executive

 Page was headhunted for the job by the then Heritage Secretary, Stephen Dorrell, according to The Observer.
 Page had previously worked for the London Docklands Development Corporation and had a reputation for a hardheaded style of management.
 Cracks developing behind the scenes began to show in January 1998 when Stephen Bayley, creative director of the project, resigned.
 He described Government Minister Peter Mandelson, whose project it had become, as a dictator reminiscent of: "an East German Stalinist".

 Page resigned as Chief Executive on 5 February 2000.
 She had come under pressure after an opening night fiasco on 31 December 1999, followed by poor attendance in January 2000 and a revolt by sponsors.
-She was replaced by an unknown 34-year-old Frenchman, Pierre-Yves Gerbeau, known as "P-Y" and also nicknamed "the Gerbil" by the popular press, who had previously worked for the Disneyland Paris theme park.
+She was replaced by Pierre-Yves Gerbeau, a 34-year-old Frenchman known as "P-Y" and also nicknamed "the Gerbil" by the popular press, who had previously worked for the Disneyland Paris theme park.
 He was not thought particularly senior in the Disney organisation.

 During her time at the Dome, and with compensation for her early departure, she was rumored to have received a salary of £500,000.
 Later, in June 2000, Page gave evidence to the House of Commons Select Committee for Culture, Media and Sport.
 She stated that "[t]he Dome had been seen by ministers and the public as a political project almost since its inception".
 Page claimed that she had asked ministers to step back from the project to calm the controversy surrounding it.
 In what was seen as a reference to the close interest in the Dome from Peter Mandelson, the former so-called "Minister for the Dome", and his successor Lord Falconer of Thoroton, Page told the committee: "I made several attempts to persuade ministers that standing back from the Dome would be good for them as well as good for the Dome".
 Page added to her criticism of ministers by insisting that the unexpected decision by the prime minister Tony Blair to invite one million schoolchildren to the Dome for free had had a significant impact on its income.
 It meant many parents would no longer pay to visit with their families, and forced the building of extra facilities for the large school parties.
 A decision to ban visitors arriving by car also cut the public's level of interest.

 Post-Dome career

 In 2001 Page married Jeremy David Orme, an accountant.
-In 2006, she was appointed vice-chairman of the Cathedrals Fabric Commission for England (now the Churches Conservation Trust) a statutory body, chaired by Frank Field MP and a member of the Church of England General Synod.
+In 2006, she was appointed vice-chairman of the Cathedrals Fabric Commission for England, a statutory body previously chaired by Frank Field MP and a member of the Church of England General Synod.
 The purpose of the trust is to: "[p]romote the care and conservation of the Cathedral churches of the Church of England".